stephengold/Maud/README.md

  + a wrench icon to select a tool
  + a dialog box icon to open a modal dialog box
  + a bone icon to select a bone
- + and so forth
+ + and so forth.

 Many menu items are numbered.
 For instance, the first item in the menu bar is labeled "1] View".
-The numbers indicate keyboard shortcuts for navigating menus and selecting items.
-In other words, you can select the "View" menu by pressing the "1" key on the main keyboard (but not the one on the numeric keypad).
+The numbers indicate keyboard shortcuts for navigating menus.
+In other words, you can select the View Menu by pressing the "1" key on the main keyboard (NOT the "1" key on the numeric keypad).

-Other standard keyboard shortcuts include:
+Other keyboard shortcuts for Editor Screen include:
- + "A" and "D" to rotate the target model left and right
+ + "E" to deselect the selected bone in a model
- + "." to pause/restart loaded animation(s)
+ + "." to pause/restart the loaded animation(s)
- + "Esc" to quit from Maud
+ + "Esc" to exit from the active menu (or from the Maud application)
  + "X" to create a checkpoint
  + "Z" to undo to the previous checkpoint
  + "Y" to redo to the next checkpoint
  + "F1" to switch to the Bind screen

-Mouse-button assignments and keyboard shortcuts can be customized using the Bind screen (or by editing the "Interface/bindings/3DView.properties" asset) in which case shortcuts mentioned in this document might not work.
+Mouse-button assignments and keyboard shortcuts can be customized using the Bind Screen (or by editing the "Interface/bindings/editor.properties" asset) in which case shortcuts mentioned in this document might not work.

 ### Views, models, and view modes in the Editor Screen